ericcong/FileDepot/README.md

 - `POST /locker`:
   1. Generates a UUID denoted as `$uuid`, then creates the folder `/$uuid/`.
 Use `$uuid` as the Locker's ID.
   2. Creates the DynamoDB record for the Locker.
-  3. Generates a presigned POST with S3's API for `/$uuid/`, with the conditions specified in the request.
+  3. Say the size is `n`, then generate `n` UUIDs, denoted as `$fid`.
+Generate presigned POST of `/$uuid/$fid` for each `$fid`, with the conditions specified in the request.
-  4. Constructs the Locker entity with the returning presigned uploading URL and fields information, and stores it in the DynamoDB record of this Locker.
+  4. Constructs the Locker entity with the returning presigned uploading URLs and fields information, and stores it in the DynamoDB record of this Locker.
   5. Returns the JSON representation of the Locker entity.

 - `PUT /lockers/:id`:
   1. Retrieve the DynamoDB record of Locker #`id` from `db`.
-  2. If `force == True`, then always extend expiration time; If `force == False`, then only extend when the locker expires.
+  2. For extending expiration time: if `force == True`, then always extend expiration time; If `force == False`, then only extend when the locker expires.
 Compute the new expiration time by adding the current timestamp and the requested extension seconds.
-  3. If the locker's expiration time is extended, then generate new presigned POST, otherwise not.
+If the locker's expiration time is extended, then generate new presigned POST, otherwise not.
+  3. For extending size: if `force == True`, then always extend size, else only extend when the locker is full.
+Create new `$fid`s and their presigned POSTs.
   4. Update and return the JSON representation of the Locker entity accordingly.

 - `GET /lockers/:id`:
   1. Looks up this Locker in the DynamoDB.
   2. Constructs the JSON representation of the Locker entity according to the record.
   3. Check the files in `/$id/`, if any of them doesn't exist in the `files` dict, then create the presigned URL for it, and add it into the `files` dict.
+Then remove the corresponding `$fid` from `slots` dict.
   4. If any of the files' downloading link expires, then re-generate the presigned link, and update the Locker entity.
-  5. If any of the element in `files` dict no longer exists in S3, then remove it.
-  6. Returns the Locker entity.
+  5. Returns the Locker entity.

 - `DELETE /lockers/:id`:
   1. Deletes `/$id/`.